dlynch7/MIDI2CV/README.md

 I anticipated having to manually tune my DAC values, so I opted for a 12-bit DAC, the [MCP4725](https://www.sparkfun.com/products/12918) (as opposed to a 16-bit DAC; manually tuning DAC values for that would be a nightmare!).
 This DAC comes on a breakout board and there's an [Arduino library](https://github.com/adafruit/Adafruit_MCP4725) for it, so using it in my project was pretty straightforward.
 [This tutorial](https://learn.sparkfun.com/tutorials/mcp4725-digital-to-analog-converter-hookup-guide) is also pretty helpful for getting started.

 The tutorial comes with a simple sine wave generator.
-I uploaded that code to the Arduino and made a quick (and very shaky) video of the results:
+I uploaded that code to the Arduino and made a quick (and very shaky) video of the results. **Keep the volume low!**

 [![sine_wave](/images/video_links/sine_wave.JPG)](https://drive.google.com/file/d/0B5OA5X2encENVUV6MTRTQzJISjA/view?usp=sharing)